shrenikvz/shrenikvz/README.md

-### Hi there 👋
+### Hi 👋

-- I am currently a PhD student in the School of Mechanical Engineering at Purdue University.
+- I am currently a PhD student in the School of Mechanical Engineering at Purdue University advised by Prof. Ilias Bilionis.
 - I hold an undergraduate degree in Ocean Engineering from the Indian Institute of Technology Madras, India.
-- My core interests lie in uncertainty quantification, scientific machine learning and stochastic control.
+- My research background lies in scientific machine learning, uncertainty quantification, causal AI, neuro-causality, digital twins, statistics, stochastic modeling, control, reinforcment learning and robotics.
-- Prior to joining Purdue university, I worked with Dr. Abhilash Somayajula at IITM on comprehensive comparative study of various control methodologies, ranging from classical based controllers to AI based controllers, with a specific application in active heave compensation.
+- Prior to joining Purdue university, I worked with Prof. Abhilash Somayajula at IITM on comprehensive comparative study of various control methodologies, ranging from classical based controllers to AI based controllers, with a specific application in active heave compensation.

+Check out my <span style="color:blue;text-decoration:underline;">[website]([https://www.example.com](https://sites.google.com/view/shrenikzinage/home?authuser=0))</span> for more information!

 <!--
 **shrenikvz/shrenikvz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.